Potter Stewart U.S. Courthouse

 Completed in 1938 during the Franklin D. Roosevelt administration, the Potter Stewart U.S. Courthouse was the second federally-owned building erected on the current site and the third federally-owned building in Cincinnati.

-Listed on the National Register of Historic Places, the courthouse features primary elevations clad in Indiana limestone atop a dark granite base, and its design exhibits both Art Deco and Art Moderne details.
+Listed on the National Register of Historic Places and designed with both Art Deco and Art Moderne details, the courthouse features primary elevations clad in Indiana limestone atop a dark granite base.
 Significant interior spaces include the two-story main lobby with marble detailing, the original elevator lobbies with decorative brushed-aluminum elevator doors, and historic courtrooms with original wood paneling.